-• Client installation guides Intended for the system adminis- trator.
-Provide information on in- stalling the VAXmate and PC client. • Using Networks from Your Workstation Provides information about using the network. • DECnet-DOS User's Guide Provides information about using the DECnet network. • DECnet-DOS Network Management Guide Provides information about manag- ing the DECnet network.
+Client installation guides Intended for the system administrator.
+Provide information on installing the VAXmate and PC client.
+Also provide information for the workstation user on getting started using the client.
+Using Networks from Your Workstation Provides information about using the network.
+DECnet-DOS User's Guide Provides information about using the DECnet network.
+DECnet-DOS Network Management Guide Provides information about managing the DECnet network.